foopgp/foopgp-hugowebsite/content/english/blog/2024-08-02-The-European-Union-must-keep-funding-free-software.md

 type: "post"
 ---

 Many free software projects benefit from the European funding program Next Generation Internet (NGI)\*.
 But this program is in danger.
-To appreciate the possible effect, we need only recall that this program is associated with numerous community projects and linked to essential free elements (see the [next_generation_internet](https://linuxfr.org/tags/next_generation_internet/public) label and the list of signatories).
+To appreciate the possible effect, we need only recall that this program is associated with numerous community projects and linked to essential free elements.

 *\*:This is not the case for foopgp.org, and although we may think that the problem is not only political, but also technico-economic, we support the message, and "sign" it by republishing it on our blog.*